cyle/cylenet/docs/ctp-spec.md

     ctp/1.0 req domain.lol/something

-Where `/something` is a resource being served by `domain.lol`.
+Where `/something` is a resource being served by the CTP server at `domain.lol`.

 More advanced requests contain more than one line in the request.
 For example, you can include request headers directly underneath the request string:

     ctp/1.0 req domain.lol/what
-	header-name: Value
+    header-name value

-You can also include data when using certain request methods:
+You can also include data, separated from the headers by an empty newline, when using certain request methods:

     ctp/1.0 takethis domain.lol/handler
-	data-type: json
+    data-type json

     {"wut":"huh?"}

 In that example, the client is sending a JSON object to `domain.lol/handler` via a `takethis` request.

-### Request Method Strings
+### Request Method/Verb Strings

-Here are the possible standard request method strings, following the regex `/^[a-z]{2,32}$/i`:
+Here are the possible standard methods/verbs that can be used in a request, following the regex `/^[a-z]{2,32}$/i`:

-- `req` is asking the server for the content at the specified path.
+- `req` is asking the server for the content at the specified resource path.
-- `hey` is asking whether the specified resource exists, but not for the content itself.
+- `hey` is asking whether the specified resource path exists, but not for the content itself.
-- `takethis` is for sending data to a resource on the server; the request line is then followed by the content to be received by the server.
+- `takethis` is for sending data from the cleitn to a resource on the server; the request line is then followed by the content to be received by the server.

 ### Request Header Format

+Request headers follow these rules:

+- All header keys are case insensitive, following this regex: `/^[-_0-9a-z]{2,255}$/i` (note the lack of spaces).
+- There must be one space between the header key and the header value.
-All header keys are case insensitive and will probably be interpreted in lowercase, following this regex: `/^[-_0-9a-z]$/i`.
-Header values are case sensitive and can be between 1 and 256 characters long.
-The only illegal character for a header value is a newline.
-Headers should be separated by a unix newline character (\n).
+- Header values are _case sensitive_ and can be between 1 and 256 characters long.
+- The only illegal character for a header value is a newline.
+- Headers must be no longer than 512 characters (255 for header name, space, then 256 for header value).
+- Headers should be separated by a unix newline character (\n).
+- There can be as many headers as you wish, but only the first instance of a header key will be used.

 ### Common Request Headers